 Anyway, I point this out to him and he agreed.
 He said he never considered what we had just spoke about and then he said he was sorry.
 He told me had he considered all this, he may well have reach a different conclusion.

 I'm not saying that number 1 didn't deserve to be number 1, I'm just saying he didn't deserve it for the reasons given.
 My friend concurred and I believe he was sincere.
 He added, "Perhaps you should have asked before I prepared the evaluation, better yet you should have periodically asked about your performance."
 It was a Good point, if you wanted to know, you should ask.

-If you should have an evaluation like mine (the 360 degree) or attend a seminar that has select people prepare your personal profile from their perspective, I would suggest that you read the positive first, then the negative and then go back and reread the positive.
-Before doing anything, give them some thought and time to accept them.
+If you should have an evaluation like mine (the 360 degree) or attend a seminar that has people prepare your personal profile from their perspective, I would suggest that you read the positive first, then the negative and then go back and reread the positive.
+Before doing anything, give them some thought and yourself time to accept/understand them.
 Basically, keep things in perspective.

 I learned a lot from that experiment – about myself and others.

-My guide to analyzing feedback is six steps.
+My guide to analyzing feedback is a six steps process.
 Do one item at a time: